 For vegan tours in Paris, Lyon, and Bordeaux, check out Vegan Food Tours France.

 Where to Stay: Solar Hotel proclaims itself to be the first green and affordable hotel in Paris and even offers free bikes for guests to use.
 They use a variety of energy and waste-saving tactics to reduce the hotel’s environmental impact.
 Click here to check availability and current rates.

-5. Warsaw – 47 Vegan Restaurants
+5. Warsaw, Poland: 53 Vegan Restaurants

-Change from 2017: +10 vegan restaurants, same ranking
+Change from 2019: + 6 vegan restaurants, same ranking

 Resources: Check out Bright Nomad’s Vegan Travel Tips for Warsaw and Vegans with Appetites’ Foodies Guide to Eating Vegan in Warsaw.
 If you’re going to be traveling around the country, Bounding Over Our Steps has a very informative article on Being Vegan in Poland.